Honda Vigor: Third generation (CB5/CC2 & CC3)

 Production of the Acura variant began in 1991 and the vehicle went on sale as a 1992 model in June of that year, slotting between the Integra and the Acura Legend in North America.
-In order to keep the Vigor classified as a "compact" according to Japanese vehicle size requirements, the shorter and narrower CB5 Vigor sold in Japan was available with the 2-litre G20A engine between 1989 and 1992, while only a longer and wider version (CC2 & CC3) with the G25A engine was sold in North America (as an Acura).
+To keep the Vigor classified as a "compact" according to Japanese vehicle size requirements, the shorter and narrower CB5 Vigor sold in Japan was available with the 2-litre G20A engine between 1989 and 1992, while only a longer and broader version (CC2 & CC3) with the G25A engine was sold in North America (as an Acura).

 Honda's longitudinally mounted five-cylinder petrol was the only engine available.
-The transmission is attached behind the engine, with a driveshaft that sends power to the front of the car to an asymmetrically installed limited-slip differential which then supplies power to the front wheels using half shafts; this allowed the powertrain to remain slightly behind the front wheels.
-This also gave the car a 60:40 front to rear weight distribution.
+The transmission is attached behind the engine, with a driveshaft that sends power to the front of the car to an asymmetrically installed limited-slip differential, which then supplies power to the front wheels using half shafts; this allowed the powertrain to remain slightly behind the front wheels.
+This also gave the car a 60:40 front-to-rear weight distribution.

-Comparisons to the Lexus ES 300, which was roomier and softer in ride, generally favored the Lexus as the more appealing buy for the average luxury car buyer, whereas the Vigor was stiffer sprung and smaller on the inside.
+Comparisons to the Lexus ES 300, which was roomier and softer in ride, generally favored the Lexus as the more appealing buy for the average luxury car buyer.
+In contrast, the Vigor was stiffer sprung and smaller on the inside.

-In response to the reviews, Acura made several changes to the Vigor for the 1994 model year, increasing rear seat room, softening the suspension and re-engineering the steering rack to help isolate the driver from road imperfections in an attempt to make the model more like the ES.
+In response to the reviews, Acura made several changes to the Vigor for the 1994 model year, increasing rear seat room, softening the suspension, and re-engineering the steering rack to help isolate the driver from road imperfections to make the model more like the ES.
 The tactics were unsuccessful; buyers favored the more powerful Legend as a sports sedan and still seemed to prefer the ES as an entry-level luxury model.

 Poor sales and no improvement in market response led Honda to drop the model, and production ended on May 13, 1994.
 The Vigor was replaced by the 1996 Acura TL/Honda Saber.